Systems of power self-protect

 The statement referring to the reason I could not file a missing person’s report immediately after Kyle left home is also a lie.
 (On the day Kyle left home I called the Albemarle Police Department to file a missing person’s report.
 I had been worried about Kyle since his return from a tumultuous visit with his father, Scientologist Tom Brennan, in September of that year.)

 Here’s the truth, here’s the real reason a missing person’s report could not be filed.
 Kyle was an adult who left home on his own fruition.
-According to law you cannot file a missing person’s report unless foul play is suspected or the missing individual is declared—by physician or by a court of law—to be a danger to themselves or to others.
+According to law, you cannot file a missing person’s report unless foul play is suspected or the missing individual is declared—by a physician or court of law—to be a danger to themselves or to others.

 I told the Albemarle County officer that I was worried about Kyle, that he’d lived a sheltered life and had in his possession thousands of dollars in cash, gold, and silver.
 I did not know where Kyle was so I pleaded with the officer: Could they please help me find him?
 The officer sympathized but said that because of the law he could not write a report.
 When I told him that Kyle was taking medication, he told me to look to see if Kyle had taken it with him—he had.
 When he asked how much he had taken, I stated more than one prescription’s worth.